Fire damaged buildings

 at Cressing Temple

-Phase Five of the Dovehouse Excavations began in August 2009.
+Phase Six of the Dovehouse Excavations began in August 2010.
 So far dozens of children have worked enthusiastically to uncover an amazing range of finds and features in what appeared to be an abandoned C17th graveyard.

 A number of floor surfaces and brick foundations were uncovered and it seems likely that they were the base of funerary monuments next to the graves of which there were three.
 One was empty of human remains but a sheeps skull was discovered much the same as last year.
 Evidently this had been a good place to dispose of unwanted animals.